- Things To Check Before Buying A Rolex Watch

 So, with the increasingly common threat of potentially owning a fake Rolex, we completely understand if you need to be categorically assured that your model is not a dud.
 Now, we entrust you horophiles aren’t vain and purchase a counterfeit Rolex for the looks alone!

-Rolex is a stunning brand both physically and technically since Hans Wilsdorf created the Genevan giant in 1905.
-While the fake watches may closely mirror the dial style and bracelet finishes, they can never match the superior power and superlative accuracy of each piece.
+Rolex is a stunning brand both physically and technically since Hans Wilsdorf created the Genevan giant in 1908.
+While a fake variant may closely mirror the dial style and bracelet finishes, they can never match the superior power and superlative accuracy of each piece.
 James Brown’s slogan of “Often imitated, never duplicated” comes to mind with these oh so common counterfeit models…

-In the current era, Rolex remains top of the top luxury brand leaderboard, topping the brand value at around £8 billion amazingly, they release 1 million watches per year but are still yielding waitlists that stretch as far back as 5 years for collections like the Daytona and 8 to 24 months for the Sky-Dweller
+In the current era, they remain top of the top luxury brand leaderboard, topping the brand value at around £8 billion and amazingly, they release 1 million watches per year, but are still yielding waitlists that stretch as far back as 5 years for collections like the Daytona and 8 to 24 months for the Sky-Dweller.

 Considered the highest level of wealth, prestige and lavishness, a timepiece from this brand will last you quite literally a lifetime.
 For a brand that's so exceptional and revered, we can only anticipate the counterfeit market to take note.
-So, without any further ado, let’s get into the specifics of what makes a fake Rolex, what the counterfeit watches lack, and the benefits of purchasing a real Rolex as opposed to a fake.
+So, without any further ado, let’s get into the specifics of what makes a fake Rolex, and the benefits of purchasing a real Rolex as opposed to a knockoff.

-Hold on Hans a tick…let’s get straight into it.
+Hold on a tick Hans…let’s get straight into it.

 Things To Check Before Buying A Rolex Watch